GRA, GTA, GA Funding

 Graduate Assistants (GAs) perform a number of department-defined duties.

-The positions are awarded by the academic department or individual faculty members.
-The assistantships adhere to Stipend X and are distributed based on percentage of full-time employment or %FTE.
-(For example, 50% FTE requires 20 hours of work per week.)
+Assistantships adhere to Stipend X and are distributed based on a percentage of full-time employment (FTE).
+For example, a 50% FTE requires 20 hours of work per week.

 If any PhD student or any Master’s student in select departments (Biological Sciences, English and Technical Communication, Business and Information Science and Technology, or Psychological Science) is on a 37.5% FTE or higher stipend (awarded and paid by the academic unit/faculty), he/she will receive: